Tax & Utilities

 For all property tax-related inquiries, please email a copy of your photo ID to [email protected].

 Did you lose your tax notice?
 To request a reprint of your notice, please email your information along with a copy of your photo ID to [email protected].
-Please note there is a fee ($1.05) for reprinting documents pertaining to taxes and utilities, as per the Fees and Charges By-law.
+Please wait until May 15, 2023 before requesting a reprint.

-Property Taxes were due July 2, 2022.
-Unpaid balances after July 2 will be subject to a 10% penalty.
+Property Taxes are due July 2, 2023, but payments will be accepted until July 4 without penalty.
+Unpaid balances after July 4 will be subject to a 10% penalty.

 Credit cards cannot be accepted for property tax payments.

-Unpaid 2021 utility accounts will be transferred to property taxes in March 2022 after the current billing due date.
-Amounts over $180.00 (Metered/Commercial) and $300.00 (Flat/Residential) will be transferred.
+Unpaid 2022 utility accounts were transferred to property taxes in March 2023.
+Amounts over $180 (Metered/Commercial) and $350 (Flat/Residential) were transferred.

 City Hall is open from 8:30 a.m. to 4:30 p.m.